And he who overcometh and keepeth my works until the end, to him I will give authority over the nations.

 Rev. 2:26 KJV

-In an era when communication sources, news media, politics and information flow at lightening speed, it is easy to be overwhelmed, discouraged and confused.
+In an era when communication sources, news media, politics and information flow at lightning speed, it is easy to be overwhelmed, discouraged and confused.
 The criticism of traditional values is real and harsh.

 However, victory over this ignominy is founded in God’s Word where we receive life and light.